 All women of Oxford Presbyterian Church are members of Oxford Presbyterian Women (OPW) and are encouraged to participate in planned OPW events and study groups.
-There are two circles that meet once a month: the Shalom Circle is working to update it’s meeting time and the Women’s Circle of Faith currently meets the 3rd Friday of the month from 2:00-3:30PM in the Ware Presbyterian Village Vista Ridge Private Dining Room.
 The Prayer Chain keeps members informed of illness, deaths and other prayer needs.

 Every year, the Presbyterian Women sponsor an annual retreat for the women of Oxford Presbyterian Church.
 During the weekend event, we hold two fundraisers: a silent auction and a sock auction which always provides plenty of excitement and entertainment.
 Monies raised from these auctions go to support attendance at future retreats as well as various missions.
 We are very proud of the overwhelming generosity of our women retreaters and are always amazed at the passion the women of OPC have for socks!
 We hope to revive this transition in the next few years.

 The Presbyterian Women, with the help of many volunteers, also support the nourishment of the congregation through the Kitchen/Hospitality Coordinators.
 Throughout the year, this group prepares meals for weddings, funeral receptions, Lenten Lunches, and the annual Lighthouse Youth Center Auction.
 These functions are the main source of income, which in turn supports our Mission projects.
 We are slowly reintroducing the functionality of the Kitchen with the leadership of Bethany Atkinson.

 The Building and Grounds Committee has the oversight of church property and is responsible for its maintenance, building use, improvements, cleanliness, lawn care, expansion and security.
 The committee encourages members of the congregation to take part in any of these areas in order to become an active part of the life of our church.
 Be on the lookout for both the Fall and Spring Cleanup days.
 The committee is chaired by Rob Shaffer and open to anyone who wishes to attend.

 Administration and Personnel Committee